Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

 The Witches (1990)

 With a name like "The Grand High Witch", you better have the moxie to pull it off, and Anjelica Huston does just that in this highly underrated witchcraft movie from the nineties.
-Both adults and older kids will find this one entertaining, though younger kids may find it a bit scary to sit through.
+Adults and kids of all ages will find this one entertaining, though really young kids may find it a bit scary to sit through.

 If you are participating in magick, you are interfering with the natural order of how life would have developed without your hand in it.
 You are manipulating reality to suit your own personal needs.
 Regardless of whether you perceive it as "positive" or "white light", you are manipulating life.
 If you are afraid of this responsibility or are intimidated by this statement, I encourage you to re-examine your belief structure.
 Witchcraft requires confidence and courage.